 - Listing and trading of shares: It takes about a week to complete the listing process on the bourses.
 Once the scrips are listed and allotted, investors can start trading them in the secondary market.

-From appointing a merchant banker to listing IPO shares, the process is long-drawn-out and involves extensive paperwork.
-As an investor, it benefits you to understand how the IPO share listing process work.
+From appointing a merchant banker to listing IPO shares, the process is long drawn out and involves extensive paperwork.
+As an investor, it benefits you to understand how the IPO share listing process works.
 The lot size and the issue price are decided based on an initial evaluation of market trends and investors’ interest.
-After listing, the stocks trade like regular shares, and their value fluctuates based on market demands.

 FAQs